Prestige Offer Through July 19

 Wine rated (2022 guide) 99/100

-Château Margaux 2020 is very deliberate in the way it reveals and profiles itself.
-Thus, one must imagine a series of elements that come together in a coordinated manner, taking care not to overpower or overshadow one another.
-The finesse on the nose is perfectly reflected on the palate, right from the start, where it shines with its roundness, fullness, and tenderness embodied by supple, velvety tannins.
-This is just the beginning, because we suspect that it will not stop there... and this becomes evident as the wine develops on the palate.
-The tannins assert themselves on the finish and are ideally supported, or complemented, by a structuring and well-honed acidity, which acts behind the scenes.
-It is somewhat underestimated, as are the tannins, but in the end, the whole supports the finish in a convincing and imposing manner.
-A very great Château Margaux that will need to be patiently awaited.
-And since we will also have to wait for the Pavillon Rouge, the Pavillon Blanc will remain for much pleasure and a little thirst!
-2027-2047
+Château Margaux 2020 is very deliberate in the way it reveals itself and takes shape.
+Thus, one must envision a series of elements that come together in a coordinated manner, each taking care not to overpower or overshadow the others.
+The finesse on the nose is perfectly reflected on the palate, right from the first sip, where the wine’s brilliance—its roundness, fullness, and softness—is embodied by supple, velvety tannins.
+This is just the beginning, for one senses that it won’t stop there… and this becomes evident as the wine unfolds on the palate.
+The tannins assert themselves on the finish and are ideally supported—or complemented—by a structuring, well-defined acidity that works behind the scenes.
+It is somewhat underestimated, as are the tannins, but ultimately the whole supports the finish in a convincing and imposing manner.
+A truly great Château Margaux that will require patient aging.
+And since we’ll also have to wait for the Pavillon Rouge, the Pavillon Blanc will remain to provide plenty of enjoyment—and quench a little thirst!
+2027–2047

 Vert de Vin